lightning/bolts/04-onion-routing.md

 positives of this log.

-Next, the processing node uses the shared secret to compute a _mu_-key, which it in turn uses to compute the HMAC of the `hops_data`.
+Next, the processing node uses the shared secret to compute a _mu_-key, which it in turn uses to compute the HMAC of the `hop_payloads`.
 The resulting HMAC is then compared against the packet's HMAC.

 Comparison of the computed HMAC and the packet's HMAC MUST be